Wholesale: Products & Services

 Product Prerequisites

-If you are a new CLEC and are ready to do business with Qwest, view Getting Started for Facility-Based CLECs.
+If you are a new CLEC and are ready to do business with CenturyLink, view Getting Started for Facility-Based CLECs.
 If you are an existing CLEC wishing to amend your Interconnection Agreement or your New Customer Questionnaire, additional information is located in the Interconnection Agreement.

 Border town characteristics, including a NPA/NXX matrix are described in the Pre-Ordering Overview.